 If someone attempts to access and alter the files that they are storing, the shard will fail the next challenge issued by the owner of the data.
 This will result in the malicious node being dropped, and the network will select another location to store the shard.
 And of course, the network doesn’t pay cheating nodes.

-The simple Storj Share GUI will allow you to specify how much storage space you want to share, add an SJCX address for payments, and specify a Storj node to use.
+The simple Storj Share GUI will allow you to specify how much storage space you want to share, add a STORJ address for payments, and specify a Storj node to use.

 Then, when people upload files via Storj, if your node is online, you will start getting file chunks hosted on your drive and you will get a reward for them.